ImgBotApp/InternetNL/detail/conn/ipv6/privacy/verdict/bad_en.md

-You are using SLAAC but *not* 'IPv6 Privacy Extensions'.
+You are using SLAAC but *not* the 'IPv6 Privacy Extensions'.